-Three more pits, Chulengo, Baritina and Esperanza are now in full operation and gold grades are in line with the long term mine plan.
+Chulengo, Baritina and Esperanza are in full operation and gold grades are in line with the long term mine plan.
 Material from these pits have caused no operational or recovery issues in the processing plant, in fact gold recovery has shown a slight increase.
-Although mine production rates showed a slight decrease at the start of the quarter, planning and management intervention has ensured that mining numbers ended in line with expectations at the end of the quarter.

-Reverse Circulation ("RC") drilling campaigns and increased sampling campaigns during the first quarter has ensured better understanding of the vein structures in the various pits.
-The information gathered from these campaigns has resulted in ore gold grades and accurate short term mine plans in line with expectations.
+Reverse Circulation ("RC") drilling campaigns and increased sampling campaigns continues during the first quarter and ensures better understanding of the vein structures in the various pits.
+The information gathered from these campaigns continues delivering ore gold grades and accurate short term mine plans in line with expectations.
 As a result, all gold equivalent ounce ("geo") production targets were exceeded.